Azure/Azure-Sentinel/Hunting Queries/Hunting_Scripts/ssh_brute_force.md

 ## Hypothesis
-Adversaries are moving laterally within my network through SSH connections.
+Adversaries are able to gain access and are moving laterally within my network through SSH connections.

 ## Examples